 Warsaw is a somewhat small city located in the state of Indiana.
 With a population of 14,472 people and seven constituent neighborhoods, Warsaw is the 61st largest community in Indiana.

-The per capita income in Warsaw in 2010 was $25,522, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,088 for a family of four.
+The per capita income in Warsaw in 2010 was $25,108, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $100,432 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.

 Warsaw is a somewhat ethnically-diverse city.
 The people who call Warsaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warsaw residents report their race to be White, followed by Asian.
 Warsaw also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.10% of the city’s residents.
-Important ancestries of people in Warsaw include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 11.18% of the city’s residents.
+Important ancestries of people in Warsaw include Irish, English, Swiss, and Scottish.

 The most common language spoken in Warsaw is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).